myhro/docs-content/content/guides/team-collaboration.md

 registry.giantswarm.io/<organization_name>/<image_name>:<tag>
 ```

-You can set the appropriate image name either immediately when creating an image using `docker build`, or in a seperate step after creating the image, using `docker tag`.
+You can set the appropriate image name either immediately when creating an image using `docker build`, or in a separate step after creating the image, using `docker tag`.

 For our organization called `ateam`, an image with the name `myimage` and some tag could look like this: